-If you’re looking to get off-the-beaten-track, throw a trip to Tortuguero into your Costa Rica itinerary.
-Tortuguero lies along the Caribbean Coast, giving the small town a different feel than other popular places to visit in Costa Rica.
+If you’re looking to get off the beaten track, throw a trip to Tortuguero into your Costa Rica itinerary.
+Tortuguero lies along the Caribbean Coast, giving the small town a different feel than other beach towns in Costa Rica.
 Much like Puerto Viejo to the south, there’s a distinct Afro-Caribbean vibe in Tortuguero.

-Don’t think that the pleasure of ditching the big crowds of Arenal or Monteverde in Tortuguero will come easily.
+Don’t think that the pleasure of ditching the big tourist crowds in Tortuguero will come easily.
 No roads lead into town, leaving planes and boats the only two options to find your way there.
-Struggle through the difficult journey though and you’ll experience one of the true wonders of Costa Rica.
+Struggle through the difficult journey, though, and you’ll experience one of the true wonders of Costa Rica.

 Where to stay

-The selection of accommodations in Tortuguero is limited compared to other popular places to visit in Costa Rica.
-Although lacking in true luxury options, the budget and mid-range is well covered in Tortuguero.
+The selection of accommodations in Tortuguero is limited compared to other popular destinations.
+Although lacking in true luxury options, the budget and mid-range are well covered in Tortuguero.